deepakchandola717/devops-starter/README.md

 ## Overview

-Deploy a fullstack application (React frontend and Node.js backend) using containerization, CI/CD pipelines, and monitoring tools.
+Deploy a React and Nodejs application (React frontend and Node.js backend) using containerization, CI/CD pipelines, and monitoring tools.
 The deployment must be performed on AWS EC2 using the AWS free tier.
 You will take your existing applications (A Node.js backend and React frontend) and:

 * Build a CI/CD pipeline using GitHub Actions
 * Containerize the applications using Docker